 Renaming Status Default Names

 Status default names can be changed to better reflect your firm's operational language.
-To update the default names go to Profile and Preferences > Investor Settings.
-Select View New Investor Settings > Project Preferences.
+To update the default names, go to Profile & Preferences > Investor Settings.

 Project statuses can be updated at any point throughout the lifecycle of the asset.
-To update a status go to Projects > Project List > select the arrow next to the project name > Edit Project.
+To update a status, go to Projects > Project List and from the dropdown menu next to the project in question, choose Edit Project.
 In the Edit Project settings, you will be able to select which status best represents your project.
 Click Save.

 Investment Statuses on Investor Dashboards

-On the New Investor Portal, statuses help keep the Investor Dashboard organized and easier for the investor to find a project or investment they may be looking for.
+On the investor portal, statuses help keep the Investor Dashboard organized and easier for the investor to find a project or investment they may be looking for.
 Sponsors are free to choose whatever status represents their project and can be updated throughout the lifecycle of the asset.
 The project status will be listed on the Investment Tile.